ayatokura/ai-openscale/cloud-release-notes.md

 ## 21 July 2020
 {: #rn-21jul2020}

+The following new features and changes to {{site.data.keyword.aios_short}} are available.

 - __*Explainability UI enhancements*__: {{site.data.keyword.aios_short}} now supports the following views:

   - A landing page that lists all recently viewed transactions
   - A summary view that shows the LIME explanation with features importance
   - A contrastive explanation view that enables users to explore how the model responds to various scenarios

     For more information, see [Explaining transactions](/docs/ai-openscale?topic=ai-openscale-ie-ov).

 ## 9 July 2020